Hamas surprise attack out of Gaza stuns Israel and leaves hundreds dead in fighting, retaliation

 Asked by reporters how Hamas had managed to catch the army off guard, Lt.
 Col. Richard Hecht, an Israeli army spokesman, replied, “That’s a good question.”

-The abduction of Israeli civilians and soldiers also raised a particularly thorny issue for Israel.
-Israel has a history of making heavily lopsided exchanges in order to bring captive Israelis home.
+The abduction of Israeli civilians and soldiers also raised a particularly thorny issue for Israel, which has a history of making heavily lopsided exchanges to bring captive Israelis home.

-Their number was not immediately known.
-Videos released by Hamas appeared to show at least three Israelis captured alive, and AP photos showed at least three civilians brought in Gaza, including the two women.
-Israeli television showed images of a young man stripped down to his pants being led on foot in a chokehold and reported that elderly women with dementia as well as workers from Thailand and the Philippines were among the captives.

-The Israeli military confirmed that a number of Israelis had been taken captive.
-A spokesman for Hamas' military wing, Abu Obeida, said the group was holding dozens of Israeli soldiers captive in “safe places” and tunnels in the Gaza Strip.
+Hamas’ military wing claimed it was holding dozens of Israeli soldiers captive in “safe places” and tunnels in the Gaza Strip.
+The Israeli military confirmed that a number of Israelis were abducted but would not give a figure.
 If true, the claim could set the stage for complicated negotiations on a swap with Israel, which is holding thousands of Palestinians in its prisons.

-The Hamas assault into southern Israel left a trail of civilians' bodies where they had encountered the advancing gunmen.

-On the road outside the town of Sderot, a bloodied woman slumped dead in the seat of her car.
-Inside the town, bodies of at least six people gunned down at a bus shelter were laid out on stretchers on the street, their bags set nearby on the curb.
-Elsewhere, a woman knelt in the street and embraced a dead family member whose body was stretched out next to a pink motorcycle that lay on its side.
-The rider’s hand with a glove and a foot in a racing boot extended out from under the sheet.
+An unknown number of civilians were also taken.
+AP journalists saw four taken from the kibbutz of Kfar Azza, including two women.
+In Gaza, a black jeep pulled to a stop and, when the rear door opened, a young Israeli woman stumbled out, bleeding from the head and with her hands tied behind her back.
+A man waving a gun in the air grabbed her by the hair and pushed her into the vehicle’s back seat.
+Israeli TV reported that workers from Thailand and the Philippines were also among the captives.

 In the kibbutz of Nahal Oz, just 4 kilometers (2.5 miles) from the Gaza Strip, terrified residents who were huddled indoors said they could hear constant gunfire echoing off the buildings as firefights continued.